-The detailed narrow side of a silver coin from the shipwreck of a 1804 galleon, is seen on its first display to the media at a Ministry building, in Madrid, Friday, Nov.
+A silver coin from the shipwreck of a 1804 galleon, on its first display to the media at a ministry building, in Madrid, Friday, Nov.
 30, 2012.
 Spanish cultural officials have allowed the first peep at 16 tons (14.5 metric tons) of the shipwreck, 'Nuestra Senora de las Mercedes' a treasure worth an estimated $500 million that a U.S. salvage company gave up after a five-year international ownership dispute.
 (AP Photo/Daniel Ochoa de Olza)

 Message Sent Successfully

 Be Sure to Check Out Our Top Headlines

 - 90847Oklahoma weather: Severe storm updates